Big Walter Horton: 1960s

 Horton was active in the Chicago blues scene during the 1960s, as blues music gained popularity with white audiences.
 From the early 1960s onward, he recorded and frequently performed as a sideman with Taylor, Shines, Johnny Young, Sunnyland Slim, Willie Dixon and many others.
 Horton recorded his first solo album in 1964 as he was mainly known as a backing musician.

 In October 1968, whilst touring the U.K., he recorded the album Southern Comfort with the guitarist Martin Stone (previously with Savoy Brown and later a member of Mighty Baby).
-In 1969, Walter recorded 'Johnny Shines with Walter Horton', where some of his best third position playing can be heard ('Sneakin' and Hidin' Part 1 and 2').
+In 1969, Walter recorded Johnny Shines with Big Walter Horton, where some of his best third position playing can be heard (on "Sneakin' and Hidin' - Part 2").
 Along with this, Walter also recorded with Johnny Winter, J. B. Hutto and the Hawks, Koko Taylor, Fleetwood Mac, and J. L. Smith in 1969.

 1970s

 Horton toured extensively in places such as Germany, Finland, and England.
 He toured usually as a backing musician and, in the 1970s, he performed at blues and folk music festivals in the United States and Europe, frequently with Dixon's Chicago All-Stars.
 He also performed on recordings by blues and rock stars.

-In the late 1970s, if in town, Horton played the Sunday matinees at B.L.U.E.S, with Homesick James and Floyd Jones,(who had switched from guitar to bass), and he toured the United States with Homesick James Williamson, Guido Sinclair, Eddie Taylor, Richard Molina, Bradley Pierce Smith and Paul Nebenzahl, and he performed on National Public Radio broadcasts.
+In the late 1970s, if in town, Horton played the Sunday matinees at B.L.U.E.S, with Homesick James and Floyd Jones,(who had switched from guitar to bass), and he toured the United States with James, Guido Sinclair, Eddie Taylor, Richard Molina, Bradley Pierce Smith and Paul Nebenzahl, and he performed on National Public Radio broadcasts.
 Two of the compilation albums of his work are Mouth-Harp Maestro and Fine Cuts.
-Also notable is the album Big Walter Horton and Carey Bell, released by Alligator Records in 1972.
+Also notable is the album Big Walter Horton with Carey Bell, released by Alligator Records in 1972.
 He worked at blues festivals and often performed at the Maxwell Street market in Chicago.
 In 1977, he played on the Muddy Waters album I'm Ready, produced by Johnny Winter.
 He also recorded for Blind Pig Records during this period.

 1980s

-Horton accompanied John Lee Hooker in the 1980 film The Blues Brothers.
-Although in the film his playing is actually overdubbed by Joe Berson as Horton was reportedly undone by the tedious cinematic process of multiple takes and abandoned the set.
+Horton accompanied John Lee Hooker in the 1980 film The Blues Brothers, although in the film his playing is actually overdubbed by Joe Berson, as Horton was reportedly undone by the tedious cinematic process of multiple takes and abandoned the set.
 His final recordings were made in 1980.
-Horton died of heart failure in Chicago in 1981, at the age of 60, in a neighbor's apartment, and was buried in Restvale Cemetery, in Alsip, Illinois.
-Walter's death certificate also mentioned acute alcoholism.
+Horton died of heart failure in Chicago in 1981, at the age of 60, in a neighbor's apartment.
+Horton's death certificate also mentioned acute alcoholism.